-This strikingly modern theatre was designed by John and Drew Eberson for the Fabian circuit and first opened in September, 1940, with a seating capacity for 2,400.
+This strikingly modern theatre was designed by John and Drew Eberson for the Fabian circuit and first opened in September 10, 1941, with a seating capacity for 2,400.
 Since the top Hollywood movies were already divided up between the city’s Capitol Theatre and Montauk Theatre, the Central Theatre’s main attraction was stage shows, with B-movies shown just as fillers.
-It was the height of the Big Band era, so the Central Theatre booked all the top entertainers of the time, starting with its opening bill of Charlie Spivak’s Orchestra, the Andrews Sisters, and The Three Stooges.
+It was the height of the Big Band era, so the Central Theatre booked all the top entertainers of the time, starting with its opening bill of Charlie Spivak’s Orchestra and The Three Stooges.

 The Central Theatre will always been remembered for bandleader Glenn Miller’s last American engagement before he left to entertain the troops in Europe and ended up being killed in a plane crash over the English Channel.